Review: TimeMachine AE86 Seat Covers

-For my AE86 Levin, I plan to restore the interior to factory.
-Non-faded zenki seats in maroon are impossible to find, so I went with a different strategy: I bought the cheapest and most torn seat off yahoo auctions and decided to replace the fabric instead using the TimeMachine AE86 seat covers.
-This is my review.
+For my AE86, I decided to revert to the factory interior.
+Non-faded seats in maroon are impossible to find, so I went a different strategy: I bought the cheapest seat off yahoo auctions and replaced the fabric using the TimeMachine reproduction AE86 seat covers.
+I documented the restoration with a few pictures and would like to share my impression.

 The old seat disassembled.
 It was so dirty that I decided to store it outside.
 The seat frame needed welding and reinforcing due to corrosion.

-The fabric is not really maroon, it’s more orange.
-Also, the feel of the fabric is different: the stock factory feels like proper fabric, but the replacement feels more synthetic.
+The reproduction cover fabric is not really maroon but more of an orange hue.
+Also, the feel of the fabric is different: the stock factory feels like proper fabric, but the replacement feels more synthetic and plushy.

-The fabric may not be the perfect choice, but the stitching looks good.
-It looks like the original OEM.
-Also, they’ve nailed the fake leather part.
-The leather is a tiny bit more patterned than the original one, but the color looks like a perfect match.
-Note that the side parts on the head rest are not included in the set, and these are the original ones.
+The fabric may not be the perfect choice, but the stitching looks good, and closely resembles the OEM pattern.
+Also, they’ve nailed the brown leather part: While the leather is slightly more patterned than the original, the color looks like a perfect match.
+Note that the side parts on the head rest are not included in the set, and these are the original ones that are now 40 years old.
 The original leather tends to turn dark blueish after the years – originally, it would have been a very dark brown color.

 The fitment quality is pretty good.
 The center part fits perfectly, but the two side support pieces feel a bit tight.
 Looking at the pictures, you can see that the upper corner of the side pieces is pointing out a bit.
 This happens because the sewing in that corner is a bit too tight.
 My seat is not the only problem with this issue, if you look closely on the shop website, you’ll see the same slight distortion on their pictures.